 The project is organized into a collection of issue papers, which cover various urban living trends based on a metropolitan perspective and within a system of metropolitan indicators to compare objective data on metropolitan realities from around the world.

-This collection of issue papers approaches a series of contemporary topics and challenges which local governments are facing in the area of metropolitan affairs.
+Our collection of issue papers approaches a series of contemporary topics and challenges that local and regional governments are facing on the metropolitan scale.
+With an average release of two to three new editions every year, the collection has been contributing, since its launch in November 2016, to the creation of a global metropolitan narrative.

 - a.
 Offer reference frames for metropolises around the world on the need of incorporating the metropolitan vision in the governance of cities and territory.

 - b.
 Identify and compare trends in the development of metropolitan governance models.